sagemath/trac_to_gh/Issue 2705.md

 ```
 Assignee: @williamstein

+Keywords: sd31

-Creating a 2000x200 full matrix is much faster than creating a 500x500 sparse matrix:
+Creating a 2000x2000 full matrix is much faster than creating a 500x500 sparse matrix:

 ```
 sage: %time A = random_matrix(ZZ,2000)